- Annual Events

 Marilee Schumann is again teaching the Potters Wheel.
 Classes are offered at the Clay Studio in Still Pond on Tuesday evenings from 6:00 to 9:00 PM or Wednesday mornings from 9:30 AM to 12:30 PM.
-Spring session starts on March 25 and 26, and runs to May 13 and 14.
 Cost is $265.00.
 Members pay $230.00.
-Wear old clothes and be prepared to get dirty! more info and to register
+Wear old clothes and be prepared to get dirty!
+Fall session dates to be announced soon.

 Intro to the Potter’s Wheel

 In this class, Jessica will teach elementary techniques for working on the wheel.
 Focus will be on creating basic forms of functional ceramics, including glazing.
 She will also explore the human connection with pottery, including aesthetics and craftsmanship.
 At the end of 8 weeks, each participant will have created several original mugs to take home or give as gifts.
 Cost is $265.00.
 Members pay $230.00.
-Wear old clothes and be prepared to get dirty! more info and to register
+Wear old clothes and be prepared to get dirty!
+Fall session dates to be announced soon.